Emma Smith - BACP Reg Psychotherapeutic Therapist & Cert. EFT Practitioner

 Bury St Edmunds

 My aim is to provide you with a relationship built upon trust, openness and honesty, where you can feel accepted without judgement.
-A counsellor will not give advice or offer the answers to your problems but will remain alongside you and help you find your own way forward.
+A therapist will not give advice or offer the answers to your problems but will remain alongside you and help you find your own way forward.
 Working from a Humanistic approach, we will focus upon what is happening for you in the present; however, past and previous relationships clearly affect our present so these are explored as they arise.
 I take the lead from my client and work at their pace and challenge when appropriate to facilitate different/new perspectives and to help increase self-awareness.

 I know taking the first steps to seeking therapy is not always an easy decision, but I hope to make this process as comfortable as I can for you.
 Along with my private practice I also assist at local hospices and Cruse working with Bereavement & Loss and charity work in Domestic Abuse.